MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/xaml-basics-ui.md

 ## Get the final version of the PhotoLab sample

 This tutorial doesn't build up to the complete photo editing app, so be sure to check out the [final version](https://github.com/Microsoft/Windows-appsample-photo-lab) to see other features such as custom animations and phone support.
-You can find the final version in the UWP Academy\XAML\Final folder.